The location of the mass center and the principal inertia axes are determined by the distribution of mass

 Balance corrections are normally specified as a weight added or removed at a radius.
 The weight or

-or occasionally pounds and the most common mass units are grams (g) or kilograms (kg).
-The capacity
+and, occasionally, pounds, but the most common mass units are grams (g) or kilograms (kg).

 MOTION OF UNBALANCED PARTS

 What is the effect of unbalance on a rotating part?
-At one extreme, if the rotor mounts are rigid, the
+On one hand, if the rotor mounts are rigid, the